learning-layers/DiscussionTool/README.md

 The tools also requires [SocialSemanticServer](https://github.com/learning-layers/SocialSemanticServer) instance being present.
 The instance should also be used by all the other tools.

+**NB!
+Please make sure to use the prebuilt packages in production.
+The source code will only work for development purposes.**

 ## Requirements

   * `OpenID Connect` instance present and configured (client created)
-  * `BitsAndPieces` location being configured; version 4.0.5 or greater is required
+  * `BitsAndPieces` location being configured; version 4.2.0 is required
   * `LivingDocuments` Client and Service are required; version LATEST is required
-  * `SocialSemanticServer` REST API; version 12.0.0 is required (newer versions could also work, provided there were no breaking changes to the API)
+  * `SocialSemanticServer` REST API; version 12.1.0 is required (newer versions could also work, provided there were no breaking changes to the API)

 ## Build & development

-Run `grunt` for building and `grunt serve` for preview.
+Run `grunt build` for building and `grunt serve` for preview and development.
+Development mode uses own serve and LiveReload to update on code changes.

 **Please make sure that you fill the config with the correct data.**
 Configuration file is located in `app/scripts/services/config.js`